Potassium is an important mineral, although it’s not any harder to get on a vegan diet than an omnivorous diet.

 - Poor blood glucose control (can lead to type 2 diabetes).

-A lack of potassium can also contribute towards muscle cramps, which affects athletes in particular.
+A lack of potassium can also contribute towards muscle and leg cramps, which affects athletes in particular.